Where This Comes From

 Vision

-The Culture Patterns Projects seeks to give social change movements the tools, knowledge and motivation to understand their own cultures, how they interact, and how to change them for the better.
+The Culture Patterns Project seeks to give social change movements the tools, knowledge and motivation to understand their own cultures, how they interact, and how to change them for the better.
 We envision a world where we move intentionally with the knowledge that we co-create the cultures we are a part of.
 We envision organizations that reflect the values and reality that they struggle to bring about in the world.
 We envision leaders capable of vulnerability, change, and creativity.

-Who We Are
+Who “We” Are

 George Chavez, PhD